deepseek-ai-chat/deepseek-chrome/README.md

 ## 🎯 Get Started with DeepSeek AI Today!

-DeepSeek AI **eliminates redundant tasks and enhances decision-making** with its AI-driven capabilities.
-Whether you're looking for **an AI chatbot, a coding assistant, or a research tool**, DeepSeek AI is the solution for your productivity needs.
+DeepSeek AI **eliminates redundant tasks and enhances decision-making** with its driven capabilities.
+Whether you're looking for **an chatbot, a coding assistant, or a research tool**, DeepSeek AI is the solution for your productivity needs.

 <p align="center">
   <a href="https://chromewebstore.google.com/detail/deepseek-ai/npphdmcakmfhllhblkealgkeefamebih">